ozanarkancan/ParticleSwarmOptimization.jl/README.md

 Pkg.clone("https://github.com/ozanarkancan/ParticleSwarmOptimization.jl.git")

-Knet has gpu support, and if you want to run your code in a gpu you should build both packages:
+Knet has gpu support, and if you want to run your code on a gpu you should build both packages:

 Pkg.build("Knet")

 Pkg.build("ParticleSwarmOptimization")

+###Usage